xip-online-applications/pixview-plugin-sdk/README.md

 - cute_dog.jpg

 ## Manifest
 Each plugin must define a *manifest.json* file that describes the plugin.
-A template will be available in the src folder.
 A plugin can be configured as follows:
 ```
 {
 	"name": "My plugin",